actionml/cluster-setup/minimum-cluster-setup.md

+# Guides are moved

+These mardown docs in actionml/clustersetup are moved to https://github.com/actionml/docs.actionml.com.
+Changes there are automatically published to the live site: actionml.com/docs.
+Please make any PRs to that new repos.

 #ActionML Minimum Cluster Setup Guide

 This is a guide to setting up PredictionIO and the Universal Recommender in a 3 node cluster with all services running on one large memory (32G) machine and Spark Workers on 2 medium memory (16G) machines.
 The Spark Workers can be temporary, and spun up for `pio train' only so this is the minimal config for a medium sized UR instance.
 This setup will scale by creating more "EventServer" and "PredictionServer" instances and by scaling to more Spark Workers.
 An alternative is to go straight to separated fully clustered services with multiple masters for High Availability and indefinite scalability.